twhiston/piki/README.md

 Add checking that you are on the OS that you should be to execute some commands

-logs (httpd, php etc....)
-kms graphics setup
+replace on server refresh scripts with go tool scripts logs (httpd, php etc....) kms graphics setup
 Commands for pi control